MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/usage.md

 | ServerAllocationFailed | A match was successfully created, but for some reason could not be allocated to a PlayFab server. | Server |
 | Internal | An unknown internal error occurred.
 If these errors occur often, please contact support. | Server |

-> Y-Axis: Cancellations /sec
+> Y-Axis: ticket cancellations /sec

 ### Tickets Waiting for a Match

-This queue shows how many tickets are still waiting to be matched with other tickets in that queue.
+This chart shows how many tickets are still waiting to be matched with other tickets in that queue.
 If this number is low, it may indicate that the matchmaking queue is not popular with users, but alternatively could indicate that new matches are occuring very quickly in this queue.
 If this number is